conda/conda/docs/source/install/central.rst

 channels that the user specifies in their local .condarc file.
 If the user specifies other channels, the other channels will be blocked and the user will receive a message explaining this.
 See example below.

-If the system .condarc  file specifies a channel_alias, it will override any channel aliases set in users’
+If the system .condarc  file specifies a channel_alias, it will override any channel aliases set in users'
 .condarc  files.
 See channel alias below.

 .. _SSL_verification: